honzamach/msms/doc/_pages/manual_overview.rst

     Directory containing all locally installed roles for this server management environment.
     These roles are installed as |tool_git| submodules to conserve space consumed by the config repository and to enable easy role management with native |tool_git| commands.

+  * **user_files**

+    User inventory files.
+Some roles use files in this directory to enable customizations of some aspects of target servers separately for each user.
+This feature is custom and support must be explicitly implemented by the particular role.

   * *hosts*